Although the popularity of anime has increased, there are still some episodes that should not be watched in the presence of kids.

 Additionally, they are humorous and cartoonish.

-Even if science is boring until death with boredom, it’s likely that you’ll be captivated by the characters and their funny hilarious antics.
+Even if science is boring until death with boredom, you’ll likely be captivated by the characters and their funny hilarious antics.

 7. One Punch Man